Enrico Frattini

-Enrico Frattini (Naples, 31 May 1891 – Rome, 11 February 1980) was an Italian general during World War II, most notable for commanding the 185th Paratroopers Division Folgore during the second battle of El Alamein, and the second commander of Allied Land Forces Southern Europe in the 1950s.
+Enrico Frattini (Naples, 31 May 1891 – Rome, 11 February 1980) was an Italian general during World War II, most notable for commanding the 185th Infantry Division "Folgore" during the second battle of El Alamein, and the second commander of Allied Land Forces Southern Europe in the 1950s.

 Biography

 Early career and World War I

 Frattini began his military career in 1912, as an officer of the Engineer Corps of the Royal Italian Army.
 In 1913 he was sent to Libya, with the 5th Engineer Regiment; after promotion to captain in 1915 he remained in Tripolitania.
 He participated in the First World War on the Italian front and in late 1917, temporarily in command of the 73rd Engineer Battalion, he organized the defense on the Piave river between Nervesa and Palazzon.
 In 1918 he was in command of the 10th Sapper Battalion, with which he organized several defensive lines.
 During the war he was awarded the War Cross for Military Valor.

 From 1919 to 1921 he attended the Oriental Institute of Naples.
 In 1925 he was assigned to the Turin Military Division, where he remained for two years.
 After promotion to lieutenant colonel in 1926, in 1929 he became military attaché in Tokyo and from 1932 he was also accredited to the Chinese Legation.
 Promoted to colonel in 1933, in 1935 he took command of the 10th Engineer Regiment and then of the 3rd Engineer Training Regiment.
 In 1938 he became brigadier general and commander of the Engineers of the Third Army Corps of Milan.